zeisss/msg-php/Documentation.md

 ### Internal Server Error

 If an unexpected error occurs, an `ErrorMessage` with the text "Internal Server Error" and a `500` status code is returned.

+## Authorization

+Authorization is simply handled via htbasic auth as defined in the HTTP protocol.

 ## Permissions